Fixed-Effect Regressions on Network Data: Variance bounds for differences

 \section{Variance bounds for differences}

-Our focus thus far has been inference on the $\alpha_i$, under the constraint in \eqref{eq:constraint}, $\sum_i d_i \alpha_i = 0$.
+Our focus in the main text has been inference on the $\alpha_i$, under the constraint in \eqref{eq:constraint}, $\sum_i d_i \alpha_i = 0$.
 An alternative to normalizing the parameters that may be useful in certain applications is to focus directly on the differences $\alpha_i-\alpha_j$ for all $i\neq j$.
 An example where this is the case is \cite{FinkelsteinGentzkowWilliams2016}.
 We give a corresponding version of Theorem \ref{thm:firstorderbound} here.

 Let $d_{ij}:= \sum_{k\in V} (\mathbold{A})_{ik} \, (\mathbold{A})_{jk}$. for an unweighted graph $d_{ij} = \left| [i] \cap [j] \right|$, the number of vertices that are neighbors of both $i$ and $j$.
 Write